panta82/better-lock/README.md

 ### API

 - `new BetterLock(options)`
   Create a new instance of `BetterLock`.
-Options should match interface of `BetterLockOptions`.
+Options should match interface `BetterLockOptions`.
 See below for details.

 - `BetterLock.acquire([key], executor, [callback], [jobOptions])`
   The main method you'll want to call.
 For each `key`, given `executor` will be called only one at a time.
-Returns a promise that will be resolved with whatever `executor` returns.
+If you don't provide `callback`, it will return a promise that will be resolved with whatever `executor` returns.

   - `key`: Arbitrary string under which to lock.
 It allows you to use the same lock instance for multiple parallel concerns.
 Eg. this might be a database record id or filename.
   - `executor`: Function that will be called within the lock.
 This function should have one of two forms.
     1. _Without arguments_, in which case it should return a promise.
 Lock will remain locked until the promise resolves.
     2. _With single `done`_ argument.
 In this case, the executor should call `done(err, res)` once it is done.
 Arguments passed to done will be passed to the callback of the lock.
   - `callback`: Optional callback that will be called once executor exits.
 Results from executor (resolved/rejected value or arguments given to `done`) will be passed along.
 This can be used in addition to the returned promise.
-  - `jobOptions`: An object that should match interface of `LockJobOptions`.
+  - `jobOptions`: An object that should match interface `BetterLockJobOptions`.
 A subset of main options that will serve as overrides for this particular job (for example, timeout settings).

 - `BetterLock.canAcquire([key])`
   Returns true if given key can be acquired.